 “Finish Hiroshi”), with character artwork by Keiji Inafune.

-work on a sequel called Street Fighter ’89.
-They decided to switch
+sequel called Street Fighter ’89.
+They decided to switch genres from

 that became Mayor of Metro